idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/problem_statement.md

 \newline \, \newline
 C \left(\dfrac{\partial T}{\partial t} + \epsilon \bar{u} \cdot \nabla T \right) - \nabla \cdot k \nabla T = 0

-The system's overall heat capacity, density, and thermal conductivity are weighted by the contributions of the individual materials and each depend on the porosity of the packed steel sphere medium.
+The system overall heat capacity, density, and thermal conductivity are weighted by the contributions of the individual materials and each depend on the porosity of the packed steel sphere medium.
 These three relationships are defined by the following:

 !equation id=heat-cap
 C \equiv \epsilon \rho_{f} c_{p,f} + (1 - \epsilon) \rho_{s} c_{p,s}